-Google continues to add higher-level services, such as those related to big data and machine transform and load (ETL); and real-time computational projects.
-The platform also includes data processing.
+Google continues to add higher-level services, such as those related to big data and machine learning, to its cloud platform.
+Google big data services include those for data processing and analytics, such as Google BigQuery for SQL-like queries made against multi-terabyte data sets.
+In addition, Google Cloud Dataflow is a data processing service intended for analytics; extract, transform and load (ETL); and real-time computational projects.
+The platform also includes Google Cloud Dataproc, which offers Apache Spark and Hadoop services for big data processing.

-In addition, Google Cloud Dataflow is a data processing service intended for analytics; extract, service that enables users to build and train machine learning models.
-Various APIs are also available for the translation and analysis of speech, text, images and videos.
-Google also provides services for IoT, such as Google Cloud IoT Core, which is a series of managed services that enables users to consume and manage data from IoT devices.
+For artificial intelligence (AI), Google offers its Cloud Machine Learning Engine, a managed service that enables users to build and train machine learning models.
+Various APIs are also available for the translation and analysis of speech, text, images and videos.Google also provides services for IoT, such as Google Cloud IoT Core, which is a series of managed services that enables users to consume and manage data from IoT devices.